Balmy-protocol/airdrop-campaigns/README.md

 # Ongoing airdrops / campaigns

-This repository holds the [OngoingAirdrops.sol](./solidity/contracts/OngoingAirdrops.sol) smart contract that is implemented to be able to handle multiple ongoing airdrops, also referred to as **campaigns**.
+This repository holds the [OngoingAirdrops.sol](./solidity/contracts/OngoingAirdrops.sol) smart contract.
+This contract is meant to handle multiple ongoing airdrops, also referred to as **campaigns**.

 ## Multiple campaigns